Review: ‘Tinsel Town’ (2025) starring Kiefer Sutherland, Derek Jacobi, Jaimi Barbakoff, Danny Dyer, Matilda Firth, Theodora Williams and Rebel Wilson

 Amy mentions that she’s an aspiring TV news journalist and that she admires Owen, even if she doesn’t agree with some of his journalistic opinions.
 She acts very star-struck and asks Owen for his autograph and if she can take a photo with him.
 He’s surprised and flattered, so he willingly obliges.

 It soon becomes clear from Amy’s flirtations that she wants more than career advice from Owen, who tells her that he’s married.
 Amy doesn’t seem to care that Owen has a wife.
 Meanwhile, Adam nervously drops hints that he doesn’t want to stick around for any infidelity shenanigans.
-He makes an excuse to leave and asks Owen if he wants to leave with him.
+Adam makes an excuse to leave and asks Owen if he wants to leave with him.
 How Owen handles this situation is the catalyst for the rest of the drama in the story.

 “Trust” over-uses a technique of repeating a scene as a flashback or as a flashforward to show how the scene takes on a different meaning once certain secrets are revealed.
 The movie is based on Kristen Lazarian’s play “Push,” and this flashback/flashforward technique works better in a movie than it would in a play.
 However, all of this time-jumping in “Trust” (whose screenplay was written by Lazarian, DeCubellis and K.S.
 Bruce) comes across as clunky storytelling.